Physics-50/Module-1/docs/plot-guide.md

 Open a new Powerpoint presentation and insert both the images you have made (the plot you've created and a photo of your setup).

-For a scale bar, you will need to measure the length of a reference object (e.g. in real life, the tuna can is 8.5 cm in diameter).
+For a scale bar, you will need to measure the length of a reference object (e.g., in real life, the tuna can is 8.5 cm in diameter).
 Then you can Insert->Shapes->Line in Powerpoint and make a scale bar of an appropriate size.

 Insert text boxes to label the panels (a) and (b).

 ![importing two images into powerpoint](images/powerpointScreenshotWithLine.png)

+Then insert a text box for the caption, as discussed <where?>.
-When you're satisfied with how the figure looks, select all of the objects on the slide, right click and "Save As Picture".
+When you’re satisfied with how the figure looks, select all of the objects on the slide, right click and “Save As Picture”.
 You now have a saved figure file (save as either .png or .jpg for Gradescope submission please).